ashley3schultz/superiori-tea/README.md

 The level ends when the timer gets to 0.

 ### Menu
-Three tabs to sellect from located at the top of the screen
+Three tabs to select from located at the top of the screen
 * **Play Game:** go to the start game screen
 * **My Scores:** view your scores
 * **Top Scores:** view all top scores

-## Munnual Installation
+## Manual Installation

 ### Getting Started
 Make sure react is installed on device.